 Nothing quite compares to rich, fertile garden soil.
 When you can easily push a shovel into the ground and turn up dark brown earth crawling with worms you know you’re in good shape for growing whatever it is your heart desires.
 Wise gardeners value the presence (and abundance) of the humble worm traveling throughout their gardens.
 Without them, your dream garden is likely to struggle.
+If you need help taking care of your garden hire a professional from http://treesurgeonsnortheast.co.uk/.
 These quick easy worm towers for better garden soil will help.

 Worms play a vital role in breaking down organic matter and building up workable, fertile soil.
 I consider them to be one of my garden’s best friends.
 But, what if you dig and dig and dig and can’t find a single worm?
 How can you encourage worms to frequent your garden without spending a fortune?

 Throwing together a few worm towers is an easy, effective, and inexpensive way to grow the worm population in your garden.
 Not to worry, if you’ve never seen or heard of worm towers before.
 They are one of the simplest additions a gardener can make to compost and improve the composition of their garden’s soil.
 Let me show you how!

 Worms belong in the garden because…

 Worms feed plants.
 Worm’s leave behind castings (or poop) that is filled with nutrients (such as nitrogen, phosphorus, and potassium).
 This makes for a very fertile growing environment for fruits and vegetables.
 By placing your family’s food scraps in a worm tower, you are encouraging worms to visit your garden, eat your food waste, and leave behind a natural fertilizer which will help you grow a strong, healthy, and abundant garden.
 The same stuff can be used as indoor plant food, your indoor green friends will love you that much more.